 Before you begin we strongly advise you to take these preliminary steps to eliminate possible unseen problems.

-1. Check out if your furnace is receiving power.
+1. Check if your furnace is receiving power.
 You should look in detail at the state of the circuits at the entrance in the unit as well as around the unit.

-2. Inspect if the unit has a RESET button which is most of the time present near the motor housing.
+2. Inspect if the unit has a RESET button, which is most of the time near the motor housing.
 Turn off your natural gas furnace and wait about 30 minutes for it to cool down, then press the button.
 If the furnace does not start, wait another 30 minutes and press it again.
 Repeat the procedure for the third time before you renounce on the idea.